 From Kos Town to Nisyros

-- Dodekanisos Seaways (speedboat/ catamaran): Tuesday and Thursday
+- Dodekanisos Seaways (speedboat/catamaran): Tuesday and Thursday

 From Kardamena to Nisyros

-- Pirate Boat Tours: Ticket sales through the Sailaway agency, departure 12:00 pm, return 6:30 pm (Mon, Tue, Thu, Fri)
+- Pirate boat tours: tickets sold via Sailaway agency or Enetikon Travel; departure at 12:00 PM, return at 6:30 PM (Mon, Tue, Thu, Fri)

 From Kefalos to Nisyros

-Car rental in Nisyros
+Car rental on Nisyros

 It is not absolutely necessary to book a guided tour to Nisyros.
 There are several car rental companies directly at the port of Mandraki.
 With a rental car or scooter, you can explore the island of Nisyros at your own pace.

-Manos K. Rent a car & motorbike, Mandraki
+Manos K. Rent a Car & Motorbike, Mandraki

 → You can find more information at: